Performance Bond Requirements by State: Little Miller Act Thresholds

 SBA Support (FY 2024):

 Performance and payment bonds are surety instruments that protect public funds and downstream parties on government construction projects.
-Because public property cannot be liened, these bonds serve as the primary security mechanism ensuring project completion and subcontractor payment.
+Because public property cannot be liened, these bonds serve as the primary security mechanism ensuring project completion and subcontractor payment, and they are among the most common state bond filing rules contractors encounter on public work.

 Three-Party Bond Structure